Home pages can be tricky things to write. There seems to be so much riding on your home page, and you want to make sure you get it ‘right’.

 Draw the Visitor In

 The home page has a unique role to play on your website because it is the hub of your site.
-It is the entry point, and its role is to draw visitors in and point them in the right direction.
+It is the entry point, the foyer, and its role is to draw visitors in and point them in the right direction.

 Part of this comes down to good design.
 A clear navigation will enable visitors to find exactly what they are looking for with a couple of clicks.